Sofía Vergara

-Sofía Margarita Vergara Vergara (/es/; born July 10, 1972) is a Colombian and American actress and television personality who has received five nominations each at the Primetime Emmy Awards and the Golden Globe Awards.
+Sofía Margarita Vergara Vergara (/es/; born July 10, 1972) is a Colombian and American actress and television personality.
+She has received five nominations each at the Primetime Emmy Awards and the Golden Globe Awards.
 She is one of the highest-paid actresses in the United States.

 Vergara is known for her role as Gloria Delgado-Pritchett in the ABC sitcom Modern Family (2009–2020) and Griselda Blanco in the Netflix miniseries Griselda (2024).
 She rose to prominence when co-hosting two television shows for the Spanish-language television network Univision in the late 1990s.
 After acting in the English-language film Chasing Papi (2003), she subsequently appeared in Four Brothers (2005), and Tyler Perry's comedies Meet the Browns (2008) and Madea Goes to Jail (2009).
 Vergara also acted in New Year's Eve (2011), The Three Stooges (2012), Machete Kills (2013), Fading Gigolo (2013), Chef (2014), and Hot Pursuit (2015).
 She has also had voice-over roles in the animated films Happy Feet Two (2011), The Emoji Movie (2017), and Despicable Me 4 (2024).

 Since 2020, Vergara has been a judge on the television talent show America's Got Talent.
 She is also known as a businesswoman and a brand ambassador.
 Vergara designs her own fashion line for Walmart, and signed with both Pepsi and CoverGirl in 2011.
 She launched her first fragrance "Sofia by Sofia Vergara" in 2014, and has since released four more fragrances.

 Early life

-Sofía Margarita Vergara Vergara was born on July 10, 1972, to a Catholic family in Barranquilla, Colombia.
+Sofía Margarita Vergara was born on July 10, 1972, to a Catholic family in Barranquilla, Atlántico, Colombia.
 Her mother, Margarita Vergara de Vergara, was a homemaker, and her father, Julio Enrique Vergara Robayo, was a cattle rancher for the meat industry.
 She was nicknamed "Toti" by her five siblings and many cousins.
+Vergara has Spanish and Italian origins.

 Vergara initially studied dentistry for three years at National University of Colombia, but she left two semesters away from completing her degree to pursue opportunities in modeling and show business.
 In 1998, her older brother Rafael was murdered in Colombia during an attempt to kidnap him.
 Not wanting to be caught in the unrest that resulted from the murder, Vergara emigrated to the United States, settling in Miami, Florida.
 Her cousin and adopted sister, Sandra, is also a television actress in the United States.